elizoller/alma_webhooks/phase1.md

 ```

 10. Configure your typescript build.
+Run `tsc --init` to create a tsconfig.json file.
 Open a file called tsconfig.json and insert the following configuration:
 ```json
     {
         "compilerOptions": {